BY Niall Rooney | 10/01/2019

 Enterprise Recon gives the user the power to take control of their data and take positive remediation action over the data they have stored in their network.

-For example, credit card data is often stored by organisations in order to process transactions.
-This data is kept in a predetermined format such as the card number (16 digits), name, CSV and expiration date.
-When masking this data by hashing out the middle six and last four numbers of each credit card, the data is secured by being rendered unreadable by unauthorised personnel.
-Masking is a destructive data remediation technique so it is important that you are aware that any masked data may be impossible to retrieve once it has been redacted.
+For example, credit card data is often stored by organizations in order to process transactions.
+This data is kept in a predetermined format such as the card number, name, CSV and expiration date.
+When masking this data by hashing out all but the first six last four digits of each credit card number, the data is secured by being rendered unreadable by unauthorised personnel.
+Masking is a destructive data remediation technique so it is important that you are aware that any masked data may be impossible to restore once it has been redacted.

 Masking sensitive data can be an important part of many compliance requirements for standards such as GDPR, PCI DSS and HIPAA.